AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 ### As request headers

 When making a GET request, you can receive cache-control headers from your sources, by adding the following `cache-control` section to your `operationHeaders` for each source.
+When cache-control values are returned, only the [most restrictive values](#how-conflicting-header-values-are-resolved) are returned.

 ```json
 {